fossas/fossa-cli/docs/references/subcommands/report.md

 ### Specifying a report timeout

-By default, `fossa report` waits a maximum of 10 minutes for report contents.
+By default, `fossa report` waits a maximum of 3600 seconds (1 hour) for report contents.
 To override the default timeout, use, e.g.:

 ```sh
 fossa report attribution --timeout 60